gliu6/Lottery-round-up-application/README.md

 Both source code and the application are available, they are in the same file!!
 Why, cause all binary runnable application are revertable!!!!

+The coding is not hard, but overall it is my first and ever flash application, celebrate!!!